lexicalunit/spellbot/README.md

   - `links`: Set the privacy level for generated SpellTable links.
   - `expire`: Set how many minutes before games are expired due to inactivity.
   - `teams`: Sets the teams available on this server.
+  - `power`: Turns the power command on or off for this server.
+  - `voice`: When on, SpellBot will automatically create voice channels.
+  - `help`: Get detailed usage help for SpellBot.

 ### 🛋️ Ergonomics